-One of the most beloved culinary specialities of the Palatinate (Pfalz) region, Saumagen is pig’s stomach stuffed with pork, vegetables, herbs and spices.
-(The pig’s stomach part might sound off-putting, but it’s only used as a casing to keep the meat in during cooking, and is discarded before serving.)
-As someone obsessed with learning about culinary traditions and processes, I’ve long been interested in learning how Saumagen is made.
-And who better to learn from than the butcher who made it for Helmut Kohl, the most famous Saumagen fan of all.
+One of the most beloved culinary specialties of the Palatinate (Pfalz) region, Saumagen is a pig’s stomach that’s been stuffed with pork, vegetables, herbs and spices.
+The pig’s stomach part might sound off-putting, but it only acts as a vessel for the meat during cooking and is discarded before serving.
+I’ve long been interested in learning exactly how it’s made, and who better to be taught by than Klaus Hambel, the butcher who used to make it for Helmut Kohl.

 How to make Saumagen